StephenHoraitis/SAFE-RAP-IIT/index.md

 ## Description

 A solution architect’s job is to create a design for applications or systems within an organisation.
 According to my personality traits, I tend to be independent and creative.
 Therefore, I believe that this type of role would better suit my personality.
-I would be able to create designs based on my vision, as opposed to working as a developer who merely creates based of another’s ideas.
+I would be able to create designs based on my vision, as opposed to working as a developer who merely creates based on another’s ideas.

 ## Skills: